oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Different approach:

-To avoid above situation, User must remove all bi-directional dependencies.
+To avoid above situation, user must remove all bi-directional dependencies.
 By using single command list (if possible) or split the workload into different command lists with single-directional dependencies.

 Using Counter Based Events for such scenarios is not always the most optimal usage mode.
 It may be better to use Regular Events with explicit Reset calls.